ericsun95/Flying-High-Again/written_exam/markedquestions.md

   ADS-B Out is only required for flights within the designated lateral and vertical boundaries up to 10,000' MSL of Class B, and C airspace, and Class E airspace above 10,000' MSL (excluding at or below 2,500' AGL) within the contiguous United States.

+### Collision Avoidance

+- <span style="color:green"> During a night flight, you observe a steady red light and a flashing red light ahead and at the same altitude.
+What is the general direction of movement of the other aircraft? </span>
+- The other aircraft is crossing to the left.
+  A steady red light is positioned on the left wing tip and a flashing red beacon light would be positioned such that it is visible in most directions.
+If these two lights are visible, the aircraft is crossing to the left.

 ### Radio Aids to Navigation
 https://aviation.stackexchange.com/questions/80912/what-radial-is-the-aircraft-crossing